Neutral meson tests of time-reversal symmetry invariance

+where $\alpha$ and $\beta$ are the flavour and \CP basis filter decays respectively, the $\pm$ superscript indicates the time orderings (i.e. $+$ is the normal ordering of \CP filter decay after flavour filter decay, and $-$ is the inverted order), $\mathrm\Delta m$ is the mixing frequency of the meson $M$, \deltat is the proper time difference between the two decaying mesons ($\geq 0$ by construction).
+The coefficients $S_{\alpha, \beta}^{\pm}$ and $C_{\alpha, \beta}^{\pm}$ are given by

+where $\lambda = (q/p) \overline{A} / A$.
+Here $q$ and $p$ are coefficients parameterising $M^0$-$\overline{M}^0$ mixing and $\overline{A} / A$ is the ratio of decay amplitudes for the \CP filter.
+Hence $\lambda$ can be used to constrain any weak phase difference arising from the structure of the \CP filter decay in the overall asymmetry.
+Equation~\ref{eq:timedpendence} assumes a lifetime difference $\Delta \Gamma = 0$, which can be trivially extended to the more general case.

 We note that it is possible to identify other experimentally distinguishable \CP filter bases that, unlike $\{ \KS, \KL\}$, are exact.
 These arise from the set of $B$ and $D$ decays to final states with two spin-one particles, for example pairs of vector (V; $J^P=1^-$) or axial vector (A; $J^P=1^+$) particles.
-If one performs a transversity analysis of a $B\to VV$ final state, one can experimentally resolve \CP even and \CP odd parts as $A_0$ and $A_{//}$ (even) and $A_\perp$ (odd).
-Here $A_0$ is the longitudinal amplitude and $A_{//, \perp}$ are components of the transverse amplitude.
-In terms of the helicity basis $A_0$ is helicity $(\lambda)$ zero and the transverse components are admixtures of $\lambda = \pm 1$.
-Typically the experimental differences between even and odd basis states $\{A_{0 \vee //}, A_\perp \}$ of a VV, AV or AA is smaller than that of the $\{ \KS, \KL\}$ basis.
-One could also use a \CP admixture to perform a \T violation test, however one would have the added complication of having to distinguish between \CP-even and \CP-odd components of said admixture in order to identify the orthonormal \CP filter basis, and also have the additional complexity in the time-dependence.
-By using these additional \CP filter bases one will be able to perform a number of previously unforeseen measurements of \T violation in \B and \D systems.
+If one performs a transversity analysis of such a final state, one can experimentally resolve \CP even and \CP odd parts as $A_L\equiv A_0$ and $A_{\parallel}$ (even) and $A_\perp$ (odd)~\cite{Dunietz:1990cj,Kramer:1991xw}.
+Here $A_L$ is the longitudinal amplitude and $A_{\parallel, \perp}$ are transverse amplitudes. \footnote{In terms of the helicity basis $A_0\equiv A_L$ is helicity zero $(h=0)$ and the transverse components are admixtures of $A_{h_\pm}$ with $h_\pm = \pm 1$.
+The transverse amplitudes are constructed as follows: $A_{\parallel}=(A_{h_+}+A_{h_-})/\sqrt{2}$ and $A_{\perp}=(A_{h_+}-A_{h_-})/\sqrt{2}$.
+It follows that $A_0\equiv A_L$ and $A_{//}$ are \CP-even and $A_\perp$ is \CP-odd.} These amplitudes can be determined by performing full angular analyses of final states of interest.
+As a result it is important to identify filter decays where there is a significant transverse component $A_\perp$ (as the \CP odd part of the decay will limit the overall precision on any measured weak phase).
+Thus we study decays in terms of $f(\cos\theta_1, \cos\theta_2, \phi)$ for the helicity basis, or transversity basis angles $f(\cos\theta_{1}, \cos\theta_{tr}, \phi_{tr})$, where the $\theta_{i}$, (with $i=1$, $2$) are helicity angles given by the decay of the positive daughter of the (axial)vector meson with respect to the direction opposite to that of the $M (\overline{M})$ in the rest frame of the (axial)vector meson, and $\phi$ is the angle between the two decay planes defined by the (axial)vector mesons in the rest frame of $M (\overline{M})$.
+The transversity angles $\theta_{tr}$ and $\phi_{tr}$ are the azimuthal and polar angles of one of the decay products of the second meson.